-Water samples are collected approximately monthly (on dates indicated by the dashed lines) at 13 depths (indicated by the dots) at the middle of the lake and analyzed in the TERC laboratory for the concentration of fine particles in 15 different bin sizes.
-Here the distributions of fine particles (in the size range of 1-4 microns) are shown in the form of color contours.
-Particles here can be both inorganic particles such as clay or silt or organic particles such as very small algal diatom particles.
+Water samples are collected approximately monthly (on dates indicated by the dashed lines) at 13 depths (indicated by the dots) at the MLTP station.
+These samples are analyzed in the TERC laboratory for concentrations of fine particles in 15 different bin sizes.
+The distributions of fine particles (in the size range of 1-6 microns) are shown in the form of color contours.
+Particles can be inorganic particles such as clay or silt or organic particles such as very small algal diatom particles.

-Unlike the nutrients in Figs. 9.8 and 9.9, fine particles are in low concentrations deep in the lake throughout the year.
-The entry of particles in the upper part of the lake (above 300 ft) associated with spring snowmelt is evident in May through July.
-The extension of high concentrations near the surface through September may be associated with wildfire smoke.
-The particles do not decrease in the upper layer as quickly as nitrogen or phosphorus, as they are not taken up by algal growth.
-The fine inorganic particles gradually clump together (aggregate) which allows them to more rapidly settle to the lake bottom.
+Unlike the nutrients in Figures 9.9 and 9.10, fine particles are in low concentrations deep in the lake throughout the year.
+The entry of particles in the upper part of the lake (above 300 ft) associated with spring snowmelt is evident in May through August.
+Remarkably in 2022, there was a large decline in the particle concentration in the upper 300 feet of the lake to levels below which have been observed in the recent years.
+This is consistent with the very high Secchi depths that were recorded in the last part of 2022 (See Fig. 11.4).
+The particles do not decrease in the upper layer in the same way as nitrogen or phosphorus, as they are not taken up by algal growth.
+Instead, fine inorganic particles gradually clump together (aggregate) which allows them to settle to the lake bottom more rapidly.
+Additionally, they can be removed by zooplankton grazing.